CONEXPO-CON/AGG + IFPE 2023

 Lifting (Load) Moment | 250,000 tm |

-Sarens SGC 250 "Big Carl" is able to lift 5,000 tonnes, which is the equivalent of 50 blue whales.
+Mammoet is able to lift 6,000 tonnes, which is the equivalent of 60 blue whales.

-With maximum height of 250 metres, Sarens SGC called "Big Carl" is currently the biggest crane in the world.
+With maximum height of 274 metres, Mammoet SK6000 is currently the biggest crane in the world.

 Liebherr LR 13000 is able to achieve a maximum height of 248 metres thus being the tallest crawler crane in the world.

-The SGC 250 "Big Carl" is an in-house built crane by Belgian heavy lifting specialist Sarens, therefore, its cost is not known.
+The SK6000 is an in-house built crane by Dutch heavy lifting specialist Mammoet, therefore, its cost is not known.
 The crane could cost roughly tens of millions euros.

-As the name suggests, Sarens SGC 250 "Big Carl" can reach 250 metres of height with its longest main boom of 160.5 metres.
-Its total weight is 9,000 tonnes.
+Mammoet SK6000 can reach 274 metres of height with its longest main boom of 171 metres.